firebus/splunk-jira/README.md

 	* | jira "JQL query"

 * jira is a 'generating' command.
 There is also a prototype 'streaming' command available called 'jiraevents'.
-It creates real events instead of a table, but does not preserve anything streamed into it yet.
+It creates real events instead of a table, but does not preserve anything streamed into it, yet.

 ### jirasoap (SOAP API)